-within the first week of the quarter 100% within the second week of the quarter 75% within the third week of the quarter 50% No refunds available after the third week of the quarter fee adjustment should be proposed and student feedback solicited.
-Next, Student Senate will vote in favor/denial of the proposed change and, if supported, the fee adjustment will be submitted in writing to the Chief Financial Officer of the school.
+within the first week of the quarter 100%

+within the second week of the quarter 75% within the third week of the quarter 50% of the proposed change and, if supported, the fee adjustment will be submitted in writing to the Chief Financial Officer of the school.
 Third, the CFO takes appropriate action to validate or deny the proposal and sets the date at which the proposed change will take effect for student billing.
 All interested parties will collaborate regarding how best to communicate the fee change to students and other parties around the school.